nathanpc/Android-Scripts/build-cyanogenmod/README.md

 ####Arguments

+* -i --ignore-errors Ignores all errors and attempts to complete.
+This does not hide error messages.

 * -s --setup Sets up directories, repo, and fetches prebuilt packages.

 _This should install MOST required packages and perform MOST of the steps required to build CyanogenMod._